 Are you used to flying below the radar at work?
 Think not being noticed will keep your job safe?
 Not anymore.
 The best strategy now is to figure out how you can raise your visibility at work—in positive ways.
 You want to get noticed at work.

 Additionally, if your job is tedious or repetitive, you can request alternative activities to break up the monotony of your everyday work.
 No matter the job, it is difficult to do the same work all day long, even if you love the work and the customers.
 Your request for skill developing assignments will make you stand out.

 If you're underemployed and waiting for your next opportunity at work, request work that will help you grow into your next assignment.
 If you're thinking about looking for a new job, make your requests for more challenging work visible.

 Don't sit back and wait for your manager to give you something new or exciting to do.
 It is always the wrong approach.

-Your manager is busy, too, and while your development as a person and employee may be important to your manager, he or she cannot read your mind.
+Your manager is busy, too, and while your development as a person and employee may be important to your manager, they cannot read your mind.
 It is helpful to work in a company with a performance development planning process in place.

 There, you have the opportunity to talk with your supervisor, at least quarterly, about issues such as your development and career growth.
 But, no matter your company's employment practices, you have the right to ask and to care about your career and personal development and visibility at work.